 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Swimming pools may enhance the fair market value of your residential property.
+Swimming pools may enhance the fair market value of your property.
 Homeowners can consider a variety of borrowing options to pay for the cost of installing a swimming pool, including home equity loans, personal loans, financing through the merchant, home equity lines of credit, cash-out refinancing, and personal lines of credit.Aboveground swimming pools can cost thousands of dollars, while the cost of installing an inground swimming pool can cost tens of thousands of dollars.
-Below we describe how loans for swimming pools work and highlight other considerations you may take into account when financing a swimming pool.
+How does pool financing work?
+Below, learn about pool loans, plus other considerations to take into account when financing a swimming pool.

 What Are Pool Loans?